joshrap67/LiteWeight/README.md

 This application is currently only available on Android devices.
 The minimum SDK version that this application can run on is: 16.
 The targeted SDK for this application is: 28.

-No internet connection is needed for this application at this time as all data is stored locally in a SQLite database.
+An internet connection is required to run this application.

 If pulling from this repository, Android Studio is required in order to run the application.